2020PB/police-brutality/reports/Virginia.md

 ### Police SUV pushes through protesters, knocks over protester on bike | (believed to be) June 13th

-In this video, protestors on bikes are shown blocking a police vehicle from progressing down a road.
-The vehicle moves around the protesters, but instead of continuing on the sidewalk until getting past the crowd, the cop pushes the car through the protestors and knocks a protester off of their bike.
+In this video, protesters on bikes are shown blocking a police vehicle from progressing down a road.
+The vehicle moves around the protesters, but instead of continuing on the sidewalk until getting past the crowd, the cop pushes the car through the protesters and knocks a protester off of their bike.

 The officer driving the vehicle has been cleared by the department of any wrongdoing.